ta440/ta440.github.io/_pages/tramping.md

+---
+layout: archive
+title: "Tramping"
+permalink: /tramping/
+author_profile: true

+---

-###Tramping is what we call hiking in New Zealand!
+### Tramping is what we call hiking in New Zealand!